-The apostrophe sign (‘) replaces certain letters in a word so that two words are joined together.
-Think about the English expressions it is and it’s.
+The apostrophe sign (‘) replaces certain letters in a word to join two words together.
+Think of the English expressions it is and it’s.

 A female friend

 How does the apostrophe work in Italian?
 Can you always replace a letter with this symbol?
-Read on to answer these and other questions in this ultimate guide to the apostrophe in Italian!
+Read on to find the answers to these questions and more in this ultimate guide to the apostrophe in Italian!

 The apostrophe in Italian